daniel-van-houten/vscode-dotnet-flow-tools/content/base-instructions.md

 Before finalizing output, ensure:
 - The document reads like a business operations manual with smooth momentum — not a technical spec or disjointed list.
 - All business rules are explained in plain terms with business rationale.
-- At least two realistic, business-driven examples are included.
 - Passive voice is minimized.
 - Narrative connects sections, creating a sense of progression.